msolarig/CL2DO/README.md

 	python3 main.py
 	```

- The application has not been bundled into an executable file or .app file due to distribution limitations.
-It is recommended to automate the access to CL2DO with additional tools such as MacOs' Automator or a hot key manager.
+ The application has not been bundled into an executable or .app file due to distribution limitations.
+It is recommended to automate the access to CL2DO with additional tools such as MacOS' Automator or a hot key manager.

 ---